How website speed enables online businesses to increase their revenue

 The importance of structured data

-Increase customer trust with an SSL certificate
+Increase customer confidence with an SSL certificate

-In 2014, Google announced that it wanted to see 'HTTPS everywhere' and that HTTPS-secure websites would be preferred to non-secure ones in search results.
+In 2014, Google announced that it wanted to see "HTTPS everywhere" and that secure HTTPS websites would be preferred over non-secure ones in search results.

-it is therefore advisable, where possible, to ensure that your site is secure; this can be done by installing an SSL certificate on your website, although most of the best website builders now include SSL by default.
+It is therefore advisable, where possible, to ensure that your site is secure; this can be done by installing an SSL certificate on your website, although most of the best website builders now include SSL by default.

-Screaming Frog website crawler: is a website crawler and SEO guide that checks URL structure and identifies common problems.
+Screaming Frog website crawler: this is a website crawler and SEO guide that checks URL structure and identifies common problems.